3CORESec/S2AN/README.md

 You are free to review the source code we make available in this repository.
 The pre-compiled binaries are available for download.

-You are free to use the following URLs to include in your pipeline as they will always point towards the lastest version (x64):
+Use the following URLs to include in your pipeline *(or download for manual execution)* as they will always point towards the lastest version (x64):

 * GNU/Linux: https://d12qunpqqrncnn.cloudfront.net/linux/Sigma2AttackNet
 * Windows: https://d12qunpqqrncnn.cloudfront.net/windows/Sigma2AttackNet.exe